 - Interns must be enrolled in a college or university

 - Interns must have permission from their employer to participate in the breakfast meetings each Friday of June and July

-In early May, a selection committee recommends 20-30 candidates, based on a cross-section of the community in terms of major or intended career path, gender, race, age and affiliations.
+Participants are recommended by a selection committee, based on a cross-section of the community in terms of major or intended career path, gender, race, age and affiliations.